MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

 ### Subscribe external users

-You can subscribe external users to a report or dashboard if your report or dashboard is hosted in a Premium capacity.
-B2B guest users can't add subscriptions for external users.
+You can subscribe external B2B guests to a report or dashboard if your report or dashboard is hosted in Premium capacity.
+B2B guest users can subscribe themselves but can't add subscriptions for other external users.

+> [!IMPORTANT]
+> *Internal* guest users can't use the subscription feature.
+An internal guest has an account in your Entra directory but only guest-level access in your organization.

-- If you subscribe external users to a report or dashboard, they'll receive a share notification immediately after you select  **Save** in the subscription pane.
-This notification is sent only to external users, not internal users, because external users require an invitation link to view the report or dashboard.
+- If you subscribe external B2B guests to a report or dashboard, they'll receive a share notification immediately after you select  **Save** in the subscription pane.
+This notification is sent only to external guests, not internal guests, because external users require an invitation link to view the report or dashboard.

 - Premium Per User workspaces don't qualify as Premium capacity workspaces.